Despite hacks, US is not looking for expanded domestic surveillance | ExBulletin

 The official said President Joe Biden was briefed on the incident and private sector cybersecurity detectives were brought in to speak with White House officials about a response.

 Regarding the search for new supervisory or control authorities, the official described the posture of the administration as not yet, not now.
-The official said the administration is currently committed to improving the flow of information with cloud providers and private companies that have good visibility on US networks but are not bound by the same government constraints. .
+The official said that the administration is currently committed to improving the flow of information with cloud providers and private companies that have good visibility on US networks but are not bound by the same constraints government.

 The predictions of the cybersecurity community have proven to be correct, while ransomware attacks using compromised Exchange servers would be inevitable given the scale of the hack.